1NDi60/benzomouse/README.md

 # Benzomouse
 A simple script designed to fix the jittery cursor issue on M1 Macbook Pro and potentially other Macs.
-As root volume is read-only in Mac OS Monterey, this utilizes synthetic symlinks - the script makes the necessary modifications without altering the system's security settings or any system config files.
+As root volume is read-only in Mac OS now, this utilizes synthetic symlinks - the script makes the necessary modifications without altering the system's security settings or any system config files.

 ## Underlying Issue